jcweaver/blackboxes/README.md

 In terms of approach, the model and parameters themselves were not changed, but I tested it using various data transformations:

-Approach 1: All datasets as they were.
+Approach 1: All datasets as they were.</br>
-Approach 2: Flipped images.
+Approach 2: Flipped images.</br>
-Approach 3: Concatenated original datasets + flipped images (i.e. double size).
+Approach 3: Concatenated original datasets + flipped images (i.e. double size).</br>

 The best score was with approach 1, however in positions 2 and 3 were data using the concatenated dataset (approach 3):